ProgrammingAreHard/ResourceBundle/README.md

 ## Form Handlers
 Now that we have a resource, repository, and form it's time to create an implementation of a `FormHandlerInterface`.
 Form handlers are only executed if a request was issued and the form was valid.
 The bundle comes with a `SaveResourceFormHandler`.
 It extracts the data(the resource from the form) and saves it through a `ResourceManagerInterface`.
-Let's register a task form handler in the container.
+Let's register a resource form handler in the container.
 ```yaml
 # src/MyApp/CoreBundle/Resources/services.yml